Return to the index of 1955-59 Jeeps.

 See Restoring a 1956 Military CJ-3B for lots of photos and details of Piet's project.
 And see also the story of Piet's 2001 CJ-3B Vacation in France.
 The Jeep was also featured in the Christmas 2001 cover photo (150K JPEG) on CJ3B.info.

 "I live in Lausanne, Switzerland.
 On the 22nd of March 1999, I bought a CJ-3B from the second owner -- it comes from Swiss army stock.
-I registered it as 1956 according to the serial numbers reproduced in The CJ-3B Page.
+I registered it as 1956 according to the serial numbers reproduced in CJ3B.info.
 But I think it is one year older, as the Swiss military registration plate found on the dashboard says 1955.

 "My first objective is to restore it to pass the administrative examination, to be able to drive it with registration plates.
-This should be done at the end of this summer.
 Second objective is to dismantle it, paint the frame myself, and have the body parts painted by a professional.

-For more details and photos, see Swiss Army Jeep on CJ3B.info.
+For more details and photos, see Swiss Army Jeeps on CJ3B.info.

 "I bought this Jeep from the second owner.
 He learned to drive in it years ago.
 He used it for hunting every once in a while but kept it indoors when not in use.
 He had the engine rebuilt 2-3 years ago.
 It's running very well and the whole Jeep is in really good shape.
 I've replaced the speedometer, speedometer cable, parking brake cable, and one of the tranny gaskets.
 I've also redone quite a bit of the wiring under the dash.
 Left to do: Replace the rest of the transmission seals and gaskets, replace gas tank sending unit and/or guage and replace sending unit seal.
 And when I get the chance: some minor body work, fix the roof (or find a new one), and maybe a couple coats of paint. "